| CloserLook > John > John 11:49-57 and 12:1-11 |

 In last week’s lesson, we attended a most unusual

-funeral, a funeral that would have never happened, if Mary and
+funeral, a funeral that would have never happened if Mary and Martha had been

 Lazarus must go through the suffering of death.